• Skip to primary navigation

 Gluten-free rhubarb cake slice on a plate with a bite taken out

-You may already know that I love all things rhubarb, and that almond flour olive oil cakes make me weak in the knees.
-So it was only a matter of time before I combined the two.
+You may already know that I love all things rhubarb and that almond flour olive oil cakes make me weak in the knees.
+So it was really only a matter of time before I combined the two.

-This gluten-free rhubarb cake recipe is adapted from Alternative Baker, where I shared a version of the same batter smothered in fresh figs. Another version was baked into little cakelets laced with rosemary, pear, and chocolate chonks.
+This gluten-free rhubarb cake tastes like my favorite wheat-based rhubarb coffee cake but without the gluten.
+I adapted this gluten-free version from my gluten-free flours cookbook Alternative Baker, where I shared a version of the same batter smothered in fresh figs.

 gluten-free rhubarb cake with almond flour, sliced in a pan on marble surface